Dan-B12/Summ1/README.md

 Overall, I am extremely happy with the final result of my application, it fits the intended purpose of allowing users to search for the Air Quality Score for their selected city and provides a user-friendly front-end to search from.

-The web app allows users to search for a country, select the state in which the city is located, then select the city to retrieve the AQI score for this city.
-The returned results allow for easy interpretation of the Air Quality in a city, and are colour coded to represent the quality of the air, in line with other online sources.
+The web app allows users to search for a country, select the state in which the city is located, and then select the city to retrieve the AQI score for this city.
+The returned results allow for easy interpretation of the Air Quality in a city and are colour coded to represent the quality of the air, in line with other online sources.
 I designed the web pages for the app with user experience in mind, making elements on the page bold and clear with appealing and contrasting colour schemes that are easy to comprehend.

 I also considered many design principles during the development, ensuring the creation of a user-friendly and efficient web application.